luismcsoul/the-sustainable-republic/README.md

 77. The administrators that are not selected to promotion end their public career and should resume the administration of private enterprises.

-78. In order to guarantee that the best Public Officer is selected, Artificial Inteligence would be used to develop and standarise a scoring system that compensate evenly the several variables involved in governing different geographical, sociological and economical areas.
+78. In order to guarantee that the best Public Officer is selected, Artificial Inteligence would be used by the people writting the questions for the tests/position promotions in order to develop and standarise a scoring system that compensate evenly the several variables involved in governing different geographical, sociological and economical areas.
 -
 .
 ## RELEASING THE BUDGET